agrela-marco/Bond_PriceSensitivity/README Portfolio Building.md

 According to the findings, none of the industry portfolios provide a positive and statistically significant alpha.
 All industries, with the exception of "Non-classifiable," exhibit a negative and statistically significant alpha.
 The industries substantially underperformed according to the predictions of the Fama-French model.

 Task 2:

+Task 3:
+I used a quarterly long short strategy where I invested  £150 into the industry with the best 3 months returns and shorted £150 from the industry with the worst 3 months returns.
+During the full data period, this was rebalanced on a quarterly basis.
+At the end of the development, the strategy had a total value of £ 6721.58 implying huge loss.
+When comparing the average annual return, around -14.18% , the momentum-based approach actually underperform in this period.
+On the other hand, this brings to light the dangers of systematic trading strategies, specifically because markets may indeed turn or hold against trend over the long run.